5-lagu/5-lagu/README.md

 - 👋 Hi, I’m Lars
 - 🏢 I'm currently working for The Norwegian Agency for Public and Financial Management (DFØ)
-- 👀 I’m interested in SQL, C#, Macs, digital audio and analog synthesizers.
+- 👀 I’m interested in SQL, C#, Macs, digital audio and analog synthesizers
 - 🌱 I’m currently learning all the things
 - 📫 How to reach me: larsgustav.gudbrandsen@dfo.no